tidepool-org/tidepool-org.github.io/QueriesAndNotifications.md

   * ```'''hello'''```
   * ```"""hello"""```

 * There are a small number of keywords.
-These cannot be used as field names and will not be used as function names.
+These cannot be used as field or column names and will not be used as function names.

 * Functions are names followed by an argument list in parentheses.
 Function names must start with a letter and can contain alphanumerics, plus underscore.